truburn/redesigned-fishstick/README.md

-# redesigned-fishstick
+# Comparing Component Library Bundle Sizes

-Comparison of bundles sizes with different component libraries in React with the same app
+Three possible component libraries are used to create the same application in React and Vite to compare the bundles.

+- Material UI (MUI)
+- Cloudscape
+- Simple React application with from scratch components